 The City of Colorado Springs, working with the Pikes Peak Regional Transportation Authority, is moving forward with Phase 2 of the Woodmen Road Corridor Improvement Project.
 The design will include the remaining portion of Woodmen Road from Stinson Drive to Powers Boulevard.
-Because of funding availability, the City anticipates that Phase 2 will be segmented into two construction packages, Phase 2A and Phase 2B.
+Because of funding availability, Phase 2 will be segmented into two construction packages: Phase 2A and Phase 2B.
 The primary goal of Phase 2A is to address capacity needs and complete Woodmen Road as a 6-lane facility.
-This would include roadway widening improvements from the east edge of Phase 1 improvements to Lexington Drive.
+This would include roadway widening improvements from the east edge of Phase 1 improvements near Academy to Lexington Drive.

 Phase 2 Information Line: (719) 268-7428